GetStream/vg/README.md

 A workspace can be set up in two different import modes, global fallback or full isolation.
-The import mode for a workspace is chosen when it is created.
+The import mode of a workspace determines how imports from code behave and it is chosen when the workspace is created.

 ### Global fallback
 In global fallback mode, packages are imported from the original `GOPATH` when